-In this Python data visualization tutorial, we are going to learn how to create a violin plot using Matplotlib and Seaborn.
-Now, there are several techniques for visualizing data (see the post 9 Data Visualization Techniques You Should Learn in Python for some examples) that we can carry out.
-Violin plots are combining both the box plot and the histogram.
+In this Python data visualization tutorial, we will learn how to create a violin plot in Python with Matplotlib and Seaborn.
+We can carry out several techniques for visualizing data (see the post 9 Data Visualization Techniques You Should Learn in Python for some examples).
+Violin plots combine both the box plot and the histogram.
 In the next section, you will get a brief overview of the content of this blog post.

 Outline

-Before we get into the details on how to create a violin plot in Python we will have a look at what is needed to follow this Python data visualization tutorial.
-When we have what we need, we will answer a couple of questions (e.g., learn what a violin plot is).
+Before we get into the details of creating a violin plot in Python, we will look at what is needed to follow this Python data visualization tutorial.
+We will answer some questions when we have what we need (e.g., learn what a violin plot is).
 In the following sections, we will get into the practical parts.
-That is, we will learn how to use 1) Matplotlib and 2) Seaborn to create a violin plot in Python.
+We will learn how to use 1) Matplotlib and 2) Seaborn to create a violin plot in Python.

 Requirements